altoxml/schema/README.md

 ## [ALTO XML schema](https://github.com/altoxml/schema/wiki)
-This repository contains following the ALTO schema versions - drafts and final released once.
+This repository contains ALTO schema versions - draft and final released.

-In the [issues](https://github.com/altoxml/schema/issues) all open issues and former discussion about changes on the ALTO standard can be found and tracked.
+In the [issues](https://github.com/altoxml/schema/issues), all open issues and discussions about changes on the ALTO standard can be found and tracked.
 Feedback, questions and new requirements can be added here.